 Is there a charge to see the doctor?

-No. All in-person physician consultations are covered by provincial health care plans.
-For consultations conducted via our secure HIPAA-compliant videoconferencing application, additional fees may apply.
+No. All in-person physician consultations are covered by provincial health care plans

 Is there a TCN membership fee?

-TCN is a membership driven organization.
-We do charge an annual membership fee of $150 (plus applicable taxes) which helps us cover the costs of the various services we provide that are not covered by provincial health insurance plans.
-This includes but is not limited to year round access to Nurse Educators, gathering and collecting your supporting documentation, development of personalized treatment plans and continuous follow-up care through our Nursing Team.
-Our membership also provides additional perks including, but not limited to, discounts from select licensed producers, discounts on various accessories, and free admission to various TCN events.
+TCN is a membership-driven organization.
+We do charge an annual membership fee of $49.00 (plus applicable taxes) which helps us cover the costs of the various services we provide that are not covered by provincial health insurance plans.
+TCN also offers a 35% discount to low-income earners and patients with disabilities.

 Do I need a referral?